reneDescartess/EBT/README.md

 ## Install Dependencies

 1. Run `npm install` in app folder and root directory
-2. Download Ganache and add truffle-config.js to it
+2. Download Ganache and add truffle-config.js to it.
+Specifically, open Ganache -> new workspace -> Pick any name and click on add project -> link the file truffle-config.js -> save workspace on top right corner.
 3. Install Truffle globally